After Brazil mudslides, grief and faith among the ruins

 There’s always someone else in need of comfort: The Feb.
 15 slides destroyed dozens of homes in Sierra Heights and killed more than 200 people citywide.

 Condé is tireless, a man always in motion.
-There’s so much to do, not only consoling the bereaved but also finding a new home for his family.
 Staying busy keeps him from being idle, which would mean dwelling on his own grief.

-One of Condé’s childhood friends was Thiago das Graças.
-They were closer than brothers, though they must have looked like an odd duo: Thiago was 6 feet tall, bearded and beefy, while Condé is short and wiry, weighing in at just 125 pounds.
-Das Graças raised birds and taught Condé the hobby.

-They labored side by side at a workshop silk-screening designs onto T-shirts.
-Also employed there were Condé’s actual brother, Ivan — the two had been mending their strained relationship — and Condé’s eldest son, Kaíque, 18, working his first job and happily saving up for a car.
+Before the disaster he worked at a silk-screening shop with childhood friend Thiago das Graças, whom he considered closer than a brother.
+Also employed there were his actual brother, Ivan, and Condé’s eldest son, Kaíque, 18, working his first job and happily saving up for a car.

-He tried to dip back inside, but the door — on which Kaíque long ago painted the words “JESUS 100%” — was jammed.
-Condé crouched and braced himself, thinking, “I’m going to die buried.”

-Seconds later, silence.
-He stood and saw the torrent had passed mere feet from the house.
+But the torrent passed by, mere feet from the house.
 What moments ago had been a dense cluster of multistory homes was now a broad, muddy gash strewn with wreckage.
-He sprinted to the workshop and found it, too, had been swallowed.
+Condé sprinted to the workshop and found it, too, had been swallowed.

-Condé phoned his wife, Gabriela, who was with their younger boy, 14-year-old Piter, at the bus terminal.
-People there were standing on seats to keep clear of floodwaters.
-Condé told her not to come home — their eldest son was dead.

 Searchers pulled Kaíque’s body from the mud two days later, and Condé threw himself into serving others.